-Christmas isn’t so very far away, but closer still is the announcement of the televised fixtures over the Christmas period.
+Christmas isn’t so very far away, but closer still is the announcement of the televised Premier League fixtures over the Christmas period.
 The possibility of playing games on Christmas Eve has been getting some people very annoyed indeed, so much so that even politicians are trying to score some popularity points over it.

 It has been mooted that Arsenal might host Liverpool on Christmas Eve and that the Leicester – Manchester United fixture might be moved there too.
 There has been understandable outrage from fans – you try travelling anywhere on public transport or on the clogged motorways on Christmas Eve – and you can quite see their point.

 But they are aiming their anger at the wrong target, at Sky TV for the most part and at the Premier League too.
 They should be pointing it towards their own clubs who were only too happy to sign up for the huge amounts of money on offer from TV rights without ever pausing to think what the consequence of handing their souls over might be.
 Certainly none were ever far sighted enough to ask if certain says could be taken out of the TV calendar, such as Christmas Eve.

 Liverpool fans are justifiably horrified at the thought of travelling to and from London on December 24th, but ultimately it’s the doing of their own club, one of the prime movers behind the formation of the Premier League don’t forget.
 They have clearly forgotten the maxim that if you put your nose in the trough, you shouldn’t be surprised if you have to eat swill from time to time.